Toni Gonzalez

 How To Make Chicken Thighs Confit

-If you’ve got a busy schedules, this Chicken Thighs Confit is going to be your lifesaver.
+If you’ve got a busy schedule, this Chicken Thighs Confit is going to be your lifesaver.
 You have moist, tender chicken that falls off the bone, oozing with flavor ready to eat anytime.
 Make it once, then eat all week.
 This is a 2-day process so if you’re meal planning for the week, you can start the prep on a Saturday so you can start with a lovely Sunday night dinner.

 • ONE DAY BEFORE COOKING: Grab with chicken thighs and if they’re wet, pat it dry so spices adhere easily.
 You’ll season evenly on both sides with the kosher salt and pepper.
 Place chicken thighs into large dish, bowl or a gallon-sized ziplock bag, add the smashed garlic, thyme sprigs, and bay leaves then transfer to your fridge.
 If you’re using a bag, rest the bag on a small plate) for at least 12 hours or, even better, overnight.
 If possible, at some point mix the chicken up slightly to move the garlic and herbs around.
 The advantage of using a ziplock bag is just taking the bag and massaging the chicken around.
 With a dish, you’ll get another utensil dirty…so that’s one thing you don’t have to deal with when you use a gallon zipper bag